 - Flexible Scheduling: Structures and schedules are designed to empower teachers and support staff to be responsive to student needs.
-Staff have the capacity to refine and pivot planning to support individualized and differentiated student learning.
+Staff have the capacity to refine and plan responsively in support of individualized and differentiated student learning.

 - Exploratory Program: Adolescent students in grades 6-9 need to explore new course areas which will lead them to making informed choices at the grade 10 level when they transition to Mt.
 Boucherie Secondary School.
 At GMS, students choose options to explore Fine Arts and Applied Skills electives such as Art, Drama, Band, Jazz Band, Choir, Technology Education, Woodwork, Home Economics and Digital Design.
 In addition, we offer unique exploratory options such as Human Performance, Maker, Japanese, and our High Performance Hockey Academy.

-Mentorship teachers directly teach to the Attributes of the SD23 Learner and the BC Ministry of Education's Redesigned Curriculum's Core Competencies throughout the school year in Mentorship classes, the goals of which being to develop student metacognition ("thinking about their thinking") around his/her own learning strengths and areas of growth, and to be reflective on their learning process.
+Enrolling teachers directly teach to the Attributes of the SD23 Learner and the BC Ministry of Education's Redesigned Curriculum's Core Competencies throughout the school year with the inention of developing student metacognition ("thinking about their thinking") around his/her own learning strengths and areas of growth, and to be reflective on their learning process.
 Our goal is to make this learning applicable to the lives of our students by designing a variety of engaging instructional strategies and experiences, usually focused on school-wide, collaborative, Project-Based Learning experiences.

 At the end of each school year, parents/guardians/family members are invited to join us to take part in our annual Presentations of Learning.
-All students will present on their personalized progress on the Attributes of the SD23 Learner supported with artifacts/evidence from both school and from their personal lives.
+All students will present on their personalized progress on the Attributes of the SD23 Learner and provincial Core Competencies supported by evidence from school and personal lives.

 At Ecole Glenrosa Middle School, we support Central Okanagan Public Schools' Attributes of a Learner and strive to facilitate student growth in these areas.
 Going deeper, in the 2020-21 school year we will connect all professional learning to the Equity in Action Agreement for Truth and Reconciliation, connecting the attributes with local, historical, teachings specific to the Four Food Chiefs.